Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling: Materials and methods

-We leverage the JUMP Cell Painting Consortium's (JUMP-CP) cpg0016 dataset, a large-scale dataset of approximately 8.1 million cell painting microscopy images of drug-treated U2-OS cells \cite{chandrasekaran2023jump}. cpg0016 consists of data from 12 data-generating sources, enabling us to test robustness to microscopy batch effects more extensively than other cell painting datasets that consist of data from a single source.
+We leveraged a curated subset of the JUMP Cell Painting Consortium's (JUMP-CP) cpg0016 dataset, a large-scale dataset cell painting microscopy images of drug-treated U2-OS cells \cite{chandrasekaran2023jump}.
+We chose cpg0016 as it consists of data from 12 data-generating sources, enabling us to test robustness to microscopy batch effects more extensively.

 Each source collects images of cells cultured on \textit{plates}, which are sub-divided into 384 or 1536 \textit{wells}, where each well is capable of containing an independent experiment treated with a different perturbation.
 A robot-controlled microscope takes images of the experiment in each well, typically multiple images of different parts of the well, where each distinct image of the same well is a \textit{field of view (FOV)}.
 Plates are further organized into \textit{batches}, which we term a \textit{microscopy batch} to distinguish from a batch of data for model training, where plates in the same microscopy batch are imaged on the same day.
-While performing the same perturbation experiment across different wells, plates, microscopy batches, or sources can all generate microscopy batch effects, microscopy batch effects are generally considered more pronounced across different microscopy batches or sources, as opposed to different wells on the same plate, or different plates in the same microscopy batch \cite{arevalo2024evaluating}.
+While performing the same perturbation experiment across different wells, plates, microscopy batches, or sources can all generate microscopy batch effects, microscopy batch effects are generally considered more pronounced across different microscopy batches or sources, as opposed to different wells on the same plate, or different plates in the same microscopy batch \cite{arevalo2024evaluating} (supporting this, we show the average distance between negative control CellProfiler features across batches and sources in JUMP-CP in \nameref{S1_Fig}).
+Further details on the dataset and data generation setup can be found in the original JUMP-CP paper \cite{chandrasekaran2023jump}.